udayredy/udayredy/README.md

 - 👋 Hi, I’m @udayredy
 - 👀 I’m interested in learning new languages as I am beginner now..
 - 🌱 I’m currently learning python..
-- 💞️ I’m looking to collaborate on  apps..
 - 📫 How to reach me email:yudaykumarreddy123@gmail.com...

 <!---